 Equally impressive, Micro Finesse baits are easy to activate underwater; propelled by ultra-soft, resilient, environmentally safe ElaZtech.
 Traditional, relatively rigid crappie-sized baits, by comparison, don’t move so freely beneath the surface.
 Oppositely, infinitely flexible superplastics come to life with minimal effort on the part of the angler.

 Finally, and perhaps most surprising of all, Z-Man Micro Finesse baits offer natural buoyancy.
 The opposite of traditional PVC plastics, which plummet quickly to the bottom and “die,” superplastics hover naturally horizontal in the water, staying in the strike zone indefinitely.
-Rigging a Micro Finesse LarvaZ™ on a #8 to #12 hook and finesse drop-shot rig, for example, positions the morsel perpetually above bottom.
+Rigging a Micro Finesse LarvaZ™ on a No. 8 to No. 12 hook and finesse drop-shot rig, for example, positions the morsel perpetually above bottom.
 In essence, the bait almost fishes itself, not unlike fishing live bait.

 Rigged on a 1/10- to 1/30-ounce Micro Finesse ShroomZ jighead, the same bait slightly slows the overall lure’s rate of fall— critical for sluggish bass unwilling to chase.
 Beyond their reduced rate of fall and natural hovering action, ElaZtech micro baits allow you to tie on a slightly heavier jig.
 You benefit from longer casts without dramatically increasing drop-speed.